 I am a Professor of Computer Science at RIT, where I direct the Document and Pattern Recognition Lab.
-I hold a PhD and Master's in Computer Science, a BA with a minor in Computer Science, and a Bachelor of Music degree, all from Queen's University, Canada.
+I hold a PhD and Master's in Computer Science, a BA with a minor in Computer Science, and a Bachelor of Music degree from Queen's University, Canada.

 My research interests include information retrieval, document recognition, pattern recognition, and machine learning.
-Recently I co-authored a book manuscript on mathematical information retrieval for Foundations and Trends in Information Retrieval that will appear in January 2025.
+Recently I co-authored a book on mathematical information retrieval for Foundations and Trends in Information Retrieval (pdf link can be found below), and gave a brief invited talk on the dprl lab's work at a theoretical physics and AI symposium held at the Perimeter Institute in April 2025.

-I was a Program Co-Chair for ICDAR 2023, and I previously chaired the ICFHR 2018, DRR 2012, and DRR 2013 conferences.
-I also serve on program committees for information retrieval conferences (e.g., SIGIR, and the new SIGIR-AP conference).
+I served as Program Co-Chair for ICDAR 2023, and chaired the ICFHR 2018, DRR 2012, and DRR 2013 conferences in the document recognition research community.
+I am also an Associate Editor for the IJDAR and Pattern Recognition journals, and serve on program committees for information retrieval conferences (e.g., SIGIR, and the newer SIGIR-AP conference).

-At RIT I teach courses on Information Retrieval (grad/undergrad) and Machine Learning (undergrad).
-I am also the head of the AI Cluster within the Computer Science department.
+At RIT I have recently taught courses on Information Retrieval (grad/undergrad) and Machine Learning (undergrad).
+I was also the head of the AI Cluster within the Computer Science department from 2023-2025.

 Please click on the links above for more information regarding my research, teaching, software and data from the dprl, and resources for students.
 Some recent news is included below.